chaintope/tapyrus-core/doc/tracing.md

 5. Value of the coin as `int64`
 6. If the coin is a coinbase as `bool`

+### Context `coin_selection`

+#### Tracepoint `coin_selection:coins_requested`

+Is called when `CreateTransaction` starts.

+Arguments passed:
+1. Wallet name as `pointer to C-style string`
+2. ColorId of the coin requested as `pointer to C-style string`
+3. Requested target value as `int64`

+#### Tracepoint `coin_selection:selected_coins`

+Is called when the first `SelectCoins` completes.

+Arguments passed:
+1. Algirithm name as `pointer to C-style string`.
+Is may be "BNB" or "Knapsack"
+2. ColorId of the coin selected as `pointer to C-style string`
+3. Selected target value as `int64`
+4. Number of coins selected as `int64`
+5. Total value of selected coins as `int64`

+#### Tracepoint `coin_selection:change_info`

+Is called after colored coin change is finalized.

+Arguments passed:
+1. ColorId of the coin selected as `pointer to C-style string`
+2. Position of the colored coin change in the transaction as `int64`
+3. Value of the change output as `int64`

+#### Tracepoint `coin_selection:fee_info`

+Is called after colored coin change is finalized.

+Arguments passed:
+1. Fee requires at the current network load as `int64`
+2. Actual fee paid as `int64`

 ## Adding tracepoints to Tapyrus Core

 To add a new tracepoint, `#include <util/trace.h>` in the compilation unit where